Alexander is a commercial litigation and dispute resolution lawyer specialising in contentious and non-contentious insolvency.

 Research carried out for the BBC suggests more than a quarter of UK care homes are in danger of closing.
 The industry was already facing long-term financial struggles before Covid-19,…

 The Covid pandemic has impacted many industries, such as travel and hospitality.
 If your clients are in a struggling sector, then you may be one of many businesses struggling to…

 Whether its general duties detailed in the Companies Act 2006 or more specific duties included in your company’s articles of association, it’s vital that as company director you understand your…

 When a business enters insolvency, a company director needs to know what they can and cannot do.
 If they act outside their powers they are personally exposed to a claim…

-Alexander Neale always acts in the best interests and needs of his clients, being thorough and prepared in all his work.
+Alexander always acts in the best interests and needs of his clients, being thorough and prepared in all his work.
 Importantly he delivers the best results for his clients and whatever the outcome may be, exceed expectations.
-I offer my highest recommendations without reservation.
+I offer my highest recommendations.